Proc API

 alloc_vmis automatically released only when the target process itself closes.Closing the Perception overlay will clear all allocations.
 When the overlay is closed, Perception will clean up every RWX allocation for all processes currently referenced.
 If you need an allocation to stay alive, do not close the overlay while that memory is being used.

 Repeated unfreed allocations can exhaust physical memory.
 If you repeatedly allocate memory without freeing it, these leaks will accumulate and can eventually consume all available physical RAM, potentially degrading system performance or causing instability.
-If you are writing an injector make sure your inject frees the memory
+If you are writing an injector make sure your inject frees the memory.

 If you are writing an injector, you must free allocated memory.
 Any injector, loader, or external tool that allocates memory through